mtiller/urns/README.md

 ## Add some identity

 The first was about the value of encoding in a URN.
-Yes, a URN is just a name.
+Yes, a URN is just a name/string.
 But it is a qualified name.
 How many times have I written code that looks like
 this: